Julia Trotzki

 DIY Syrups and Bitters

 Make your own syrups and bitters.
-This not only saves money and packaging but also gives you the opportunity to develop unique flavor creations.
+Not only does it save money and packaging, but it also gives you the opportunity to develop unique flavor creations.
 Try a lavender-lemon syrup or a coffee bitter – your guests will be thrilled!

 Sustainable Packaging